RajK853/Hand_Movement_Recognition/README.md

 ---
 **Using online editor**

 There are several online editors to code and compile source codes for BBC Micro:bit.
 This [official website](https://microbit.org/code/) provides online python editor to compile the code.

-However, I prefer this [site](https://create.withcode.uk/) as it also let's you simulate your code depending on the code complexitiy.
+This [site](https://create.withcode.uk/) also let's you simulate your code depending on the code complexitiy.
 > The USB cable should support data transfer
 1. Write python code in a online editor
 2. Download the hex file